 #3318, b.
 4 December 1847, d.
 17 November 1940

 William Thomas Jordan was born on 4 December 1847 North Carolina.
-He married Mary Bertha Maddock, daughter of Franklin K. Maddock and Lucy Jane Palmer, 26 June 1888.1 William Thomas Jordan died 17 November 1940 , in Seattle, King County, Washington at age 92.
+William and Mary Bertha Maddock, daughter of Franklin K. Maddock and Lucy Jane Palmer, were married 26 June 1888.1 William Thomas Jordan died 17 November 1940 , in Seattle, King County, Washington at age 92.

 Children of William and Mary